 Honeypot is a developer-focused job platform, linking screened tech talent with approved companies.
 The idea of the platform is to switch the power dynamic of traditional recruiting.
 You create a profile and companies apply directly to you with transparent job offers.
 The entry criteria on both sides creates a transparent and efficient marketplace, open only to those pre-approved, allowing talent and companies to focus on finding the right fit.

 Demand for skillsets varies.
 Currently we are seeing a strong need for mobile development and for frontend and backend web development.
-We also have positions in devops, for data-scientists, for CTOs and more.
+We also have positions in devops and engineering leadership.
 Experience in startups is a bonus, though not a prerequisite.
 A good level of English is important for most jobs too, though some positions may be advertised in different languages.

 Signup to Honeypot and create a profile.
 Before becoming visible to companies, we will check your code and have a quick call with you to establish your salary and tech preferences.
 Once this is complete and your profile is fully filled in, you will enter a batch.
 Batches start every Monday and run for three weeks and during this time you are visible to companies.
 This creates urgency for companies who are motivated to move fast to send you interview invites.
 You accept the interviews for the positions which interest you, interview with those companies, and choose the role that's closest to your ideal.